Hosannah – Oh Save Us!

-The 10th of Nisan (also known as Abib/Aviv) fell on a Sunday (we refer to this as Palm Sunday).
-It’s on this day male lambs or kids are chosen for the Passover sacrifice and we see this in Exodus 23:3-6;
+The 10th of Nisan (also known as Abib/Aviv), fell on a Sunday (we refer to this as Palm Sunday).
+It’s on this day male lambs or kids, are chosen for the Passover sacrifice which is seen in Exodus 23:3-6;

 “Speak ye unto all the congregation of Israel, saying, In the tenth day of this month they shall take to them every man a lamb, according to the house of their fathers, a lamb for an house: 4 And if the household be too little for the lamb, let him and his neighbour next unto his house take it according to the number of the souls; every man according to his eating shall make your count for the lamb.
 5 Your lamb shall be without blemish, a male of the first year: ye shall take it out from the sheep, or from the goats: 6 And ye shall keep it up until the fourteenth day of the same month: and the whole assembly of the congregation of Israel shall kill it in the evening.”

 It’s on this day, Jesus rode into the City of David atop the unused donkey as throngs of people had gathered to attend the required Passover Feast, just as they had been doing since the days of Moses some 1,200-1.400 years earlier.
 After the perfect lambs were chosen, they were then set aside for the sacrifice that would take place four days later.